Romandre/BullsCowsGame_UE4/README.md

 ## Try the game yourself!
 You can play this game by downloading the BullCowGame.rar archive.<br />
 There you will find a playable .exe file.<br />
-<ins>Note:</ins> The game is only playable on Windows 7/8/10/11 64 bit version
+<ins>Note:</ins> The game is only playable on Windows 7/8/10/11 64 bit version.
+Mac support to be added later.